artuross/rcwz.pl/content/2024-04-21-im-really-bad-at-side-projects.md

 I like side projects.
 Basically, my whole life is a side project after a side project after a side project.
 You'd think by now I must be some kind of a side project ninja, but no...
 I almost never finish them.

 Before we dive deeper why I rarely finish my side projects, I want you to understand what a side project means _to me_, as you may have a different definition.
 It's a project that I work consistently on for at least few days.
-It does not neet to become public one day nor it needs to become a potential revenue stream.
+It does not need to become public one day nor it needs to become a potential revenue stream.
 Oftentimes, side projects are just about learning stuff that I consider interesting.

 ---